What Is a Centralized Crypto Exchange Platform?

 Lastly, centralized exchanges often face issues related to customer service.
 Due to the large number of users and the complexity of trading operations, customers may experience delays and issues in transaction processing, account verification, and dispute resolution.
 This can lead to frustration among users and can impact the reputation of the exchange.

 Overall, while centralized crypto exchanges offer numerous benefits, they also come with a set of challenges that need to be carefully managed to ensure the safety, compliance, and satisfaction of their users.
-For a deeper understanding of the role of centralized exchanges in cryptocurrency trading, you can read more here.

 6.1.
 Security Concerns